-The District shall use threshold levels to help achieve its DFCs and to conserve and preserve groundwater availability and protect groundwater users.
-The District shall administer separate threshold levels for each management zone based on the Rules of the District.
+The District shall use threshold levels to help achieve its DFCs and PDLs and to conserve and preserve groundwater availability and protect groundwater users.
+The District shall administer separate threshold levels for each management zone and management area based on the Rules of the District.
 As part of its evaluation and determinations, the District may also consider the pumping-induced impacts to groundwater resources, including production occurring outside of the District.
 The District will consider threshold levels based on one or more of the following metrics: estimated total annual production, measured water level change, and predicted water level change.

 Among the factors to be considered to guide the District's actions are evaluating thresholds for declines in water levels established in the District's Rules.
-District actions which can be initiated if a threshold level has been exceeded include: additional aquifer studies to collect and analyze additional information, a re-evaluation of the Management Plan or rules, and/or a change in the Management Plan or rules.
+District actions which can be initiated if a threshold level has been exceeded include: additional aquifer studies to collect and analyze additional information, a-re-evaluation of the Management Plan or rules, and/or a change in the Management Plan or rules, changes in the maximum allowable production per acre, and/or enforcement of curtailment of production.